NobleNooblet/DE_Zoomcamp_Project/README.md

 ![](images/esports_sub_logo.jpg)

 The aim of this project is to give the user insight on the possibilities of: 1.
 The financial gain by playing video games in a professional manner and 2.
 To indicate to the user, which might still be deciding on a game to participate in, which games on the e-sports scene is the most rewarding by looking at the top earnings per game and game genre and 3.
-Provide the user with a geographical distribution of the top earners for these specific games/genres in order provide insights on which regions are more likely to support specific games in the competitive scene.
+Provide the user with a geographical distribution of the top earners for these specific games/genres in order to provide insights on which regions are more likely to support specific games in the competitive scene.

 The project will gather, process and display esport earnings data of the top 100 earners for ten specific games found in the esport scenery.
 More information on the data gathering, processing and displaying steps are discussed further in this document.